Preventing Underage Sales

 Proper Forms of Identification

-The ID must contain a photograph and signature and include the individual’s height, weight and date of birth.
+The ID must contain the individual’s photograph, signature, height and date of birth.
 Any one of the following constitutes a proper form of ID:

 - U.S. passport or foreign government visa;